 Whether your credits are affected when transferring to a different university or changing your course is most often dependent on the degree that you are transferring to.
 If the degree you’re transferring to is similar to your previous degree the credits can be transferred.

-If you’re changing from one university to another but are continuing to study the same degree your credits won’t be affected but will just be transferred.
+If you’re changing from one university to another, but are continuing to study the same degree your credits won’t be affected but will just be transferred.
 However if you’re changing to a completely different course you would have to start from the 1st year of that degree as your previous credits will not be transferred.

 In both situations your university would provide the best insight and advice as every university is different and has different requirements.
+If you want to learn more about transferring university credits, read this helpful Think Student article.